strawHat121/Wordle-Clone-Terminal/README.md

 # Wordle Terminal

-A clone of the famous world clone built for the terminal.
+A clone of the famous wordle game built for the terminal.

 Original Wordle - [Wordle](https://www.powerlanguage.co.uk/wordle/)